Law Faculty Services

 Classroom Management System

 Canvas is the classroom management system available through the University of Denver.
 Canvas allows faculty members to post syllabi, outlines, and assignments, create class email lists, collect completed assignments, conduct online group discussions, and much more.
-Any questions about setting up and maintaining Canvas may be directed to Jessica Hogan at Denver Law's Educational Technology department, email@example.com.
+Basic support for Canvas is available from Faculty Support (email@example.com).

 We can place items on reserve one semester at a time.
 If you would like the same item put on reserve in the following semester, please be sure to send a new request at that time so we know to keep it on reserve.